 Title to Shares will be evidenced by the entering of the investor's name on the Company's register of Shareholders and no certificates will be issued.
-Amendments to a Shareholder's registration details and payment instructions will only be made following receipt of original written instructions from the relevant Shareholder.
+Amendments to a Shareholder's registration details and payment instructions will only be made following receipt of original written instructions from the relevant Shareholder by post or email in PDF.